Exploring Cycle Consistency Learning in Interactive Volume Segmentation: Introduction

 \section{Introduction}

-Medical image segmentation is a challenging yet critical task for various medical applications~\cite{shen2017deep,litjens2017survey}, ranging from disease diagnosis~\cite{devunooru2021deep,heimann2010segmentation} to surgical planning and treatment~\cite{li2021medical,soler2001fully}.
-Although automated segmentation approaches have advanced significantly in recent years, they often deliver sub-optimal results without human corrections~\cite{wang2018interactive}.
-Instead, interactive segmentation allows users to refine automated segmentations with additional hints (\eg, clicks~\cite{liu2022simpleclick}, scribbles~\cite{zhou2023volumetric}, and bounding boxes~\cite{zhang2020interactive}), which turn out to be indispensable in various medical applications~\cite{wang2018interactive}.
-Therefore, growing efforts have been devoted to exploring interactive segmentation for medical images~\cite{wang2018interactive,liu2022simpleclick,zhou2023volumetric,shi2022hybrid,zhang2020interactive}.
+Volumetric medical image segmentation is critical in various applications, ranging from disease diagnosis~\cite{shen2017deep,litjens2017survey,devunooru2021deep,heimann2010segmentation} to surgical planning and treatment~\cite{li2021medical,soler2001fully}.
+Automatic approaches often lack clinical accuracy, necessitating further corrections~\cite{wang2018interactive}.
+Interactive segmentation, which allows users to refine automated segmentations with additional hints (\eg, clicks~\cite{liu2022simpleclick}, scribbles~\cite{cheng2021modular}, and bounding boxes~\cite{zhang2020interactive}), appears to be an effective way for segmentation refinement.
+Therefore, we focus on interactive volume segmentation in this work.